-When Oscar Monnig died in 1999, a considerable amount of money was given to the Geology Department at TCU from his estate with the purpose of maintaining the collection.
+When Oscar Monnig died in 1999, a considerable amount of funding was given to the Geology Department at TCU from his estate with the purpose of maintaining the collection.
 On Saturday, February 1, 2003, the Oscar Monnig Meteorite Gallery was opened for the public.
-With about 5% of the meteorites in the collection on display, this is a world class facility.
-The gallery is located in the Sid Richardson Science Building on the campus of Texas Christian University in Fort Worth.
+With about five percent of the meteorites in the collection on display, this is a world class facility.
+The gallery is located in the Sid Richardson Science Building on the Texas Christian University campus in Fort Worth, Texas.

 Oscar E. Monnig died on May 4, 1999 in Fort Worth, Texas, where he had lived since his birth in 1902.
 In 1925, he earned a law degree from the University of Texas, where his “only formal scientific training”, as he put it, was signing up for an astronomy course that was promptly cancelled for lack of enrollment.
 He worked for, and eventually headed, the dry goods business his family owned in Fort Worth until the sale of his company in the early 1980s.
 Although his vocation was business, his avocation was always meteoritics and astronomy.
 As a young man, he founded the Texas Observers astronomy club to promote interest in meteorites.
 To satisfy his curiosity about “rocks from space,” he traveled to the Field Museum, American Museum, and Smithsonian Institution to view and discuss meteorites.
 The trip left him somewhat discouraged, when the curators at these museums treated him “as a nobody” and did not even offer to show him a meteorite.